The AI Noise Machine

 AITechnologyEthics

 I have been fixated on AI's evolution since reading Tim Urban's essay1 on the subject in 2015.
-Since then, I have followed it with some mix of obsession, curiosity, and dread, trying to understand not just what it can do, but what kind of world it leads to.
+Since then, I have followed it with some mix of obsession, curiosity, and trepidation, trying to understand not just what it can do, but what kind of world it leads to.

 The client who has already been lied to